PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-05 17:05:38
+Last updated: 2024-04-05 17:06:11
-Random Quote: Anything sounds weird, if you say it a  undred times.
-Bowl.
-Bowl.
-Bowl... - Ted Mosby
+Random Quote: The distinction between past, present, and future is only a stubbornly persistent illusion. -